kframework/matching-logic-prover/separation_logic/survey.md

 ### [DPV11] Predator: A Practical Tool for Checking Manipulation of Dynamic Data Structures Using Separation Logic

   &nbsp;&nbsp;This paper presents a tool called Predator for fully automatic verification of sequential C programs with dynamic linked data structures (various complex kinds of singly-linked as well as doubly-linked lists in particular).
 Predator has a long-term goal of handling real system code, in particular, the Linux kernel.
 It is written in C++, built as a gcc plug-in, and open source.
 It comes with a limited support of pointer arithmetic. <br />
   &nbsp;&nbsp;Along with the tool, a comprehensive set of programs (over a hundred test cases) that can be handled is distributed.
-Those include various textbook implementations of lists and examples using Linux lists at https://github.com/kdudka/predator/tree/61d5df3/sl/data.
+Those include various textbook implementations of lists and examples using Linux lists are [here] (https://github.com/kdudka/predator/tree/61d5df3/sl/data).
 Those case studies are mid-size (up to 300 lines) but contain almost only pointer manipulations.
 What is also provided are examples of various sorting algorithms operating on various dynamic data structures.
 The tool is not proving the resulting lists are sorted but verifies memory safety of the code, which Invader is not able to do.

 ### [Chl11] Mostly-Automated Verification of Low-Level Programs in Computational Separation Logic